AdobeDocs/journey-optimizer.nl-NL/help/using/orchestrated/activities/enrichment.md

     ![](../assets/offers-settings.png)

-1. In the email designer, when adding a personalization with offers, click on the **[!UICONTROL Propositions]** icon, it will display the offer(s) you get from the **[!UICONTROL Enrichment]** activity.
+1. In the Email Designer, when adding a personalization with offers, click on the **[!UICONTROL Propositions]** icon, it will display the offer(s) you get from the **[!UICONTROL Enrichment]** activity.
 Open the offer you want to choose by clicking on it.

     ![](../assets/offers-propositions.png)